Off the plan loans for new developments

 Off-the-plan apartments are often pitched heavily at investors due to the tax benefits that come with depreciation on new properties and rental guarantees.
 Tax savings will depend on your individual circumstances, but generally the newer the property, the higher the depreciation allowance for the building and fixtures.

 Investors may also be offered attractive rental guarantees for a limited period.
 Make sure you do your homework on rental returns on similar properties in the area before accepting the developer’s terms.
 Be wary of over-inflated rental guarantees.
 Builders will sometimes promise a high-rent yield to lure investors, build the cost into the property price and then subsidise any gap themselves for a short period.
 When the rental guarantee expires, you may find the actual market rent falls well short of what you originally pocketed.
-If investing, make sure you have the option to manage the property with your chosen property manager from the time you take possession

 Will my property go up in value by the time it is built?